mlswg/mls-architecture/draft-ietf-mls-architecture.md

 An adversary who gains access to a set of Group secrets -- as when a member of the group is compromised -- is significantly more powerful.
-In this section, we consider the case where the signature keys are not compromised, which can occur if the attacker has access to part of the memory containing the group secrets but not to the signature keys which might be stored in a secure enclave.
+In this section, we consider the case where the signature keys are not compromised.
+This can occur if the attacker has access to part of the memory containing the group secrets but not to the signature keys which might be stored in a secure enclave.